Anatomy of the human heart: Heart location, orientation, and projection to the chest

+Location

+The heart sits in the center of the chest behind the sternum in a region called the mediastinum, between the third and sixth costal cartilages.
+The heart is wrapped in its own fascia called the pericardial sac separate from other structures in the thorax such as the lungs and thymus.
+The majority of the heart is located to the left of the sternum.

+Orientation and Size

 The heart has the shape of a pyramid, with its apex pointing towards the left nipple while its base forms the posterior surface of the heart.
 Other surfaces are the anterior, inferior (or diaphragmatic), and two pulmonary surfaces facing the lungs.
 Its longest dimension (apical to base) is broadly 12–13 cm, while the average weight is 250 grams in females and 300 grams in males.

-Its primary role is to receive the blood from the body, pump it to the lungs to be oxygenated, and receive it once more to pump it again to the rest of the human body tissues.
-The right side of the heart (which consists of the right atrium and the right ventricle) receives the desaturated blood, while the left side (consisting of the left atrium and left ventricle) receives the oxygenated blood.
+Pericardium

-The pericardium is a thick membrane that covers the heart.
-It consists of two layers: the fibrous pericardium and the serous pericardium.
-It forms two recesses: the transverse recess and oblique recess.
+The pericardium is a thick membrane that covers the heart and separates it from other structures in the thorax such as the lungs and thymus gland.
+The pericardium consists of two layers: the fibrous pericardium and the serous pericardium.
+The serous pericardium, also called the epicardium, is thin and covers the heart.
+The fibrous pericardium is much thicker.
+Deep to the two pericardium layers, superficial to the heart, is the pericardial cavity, a thin sac filled with a small amount of pericardial fluid.
+The pericardial cavity has two recesses: the transverse recess and oblique recess.
 The transverse recess lies behind the aorta and pulmonary trunk, while the oblique recess lies behind the left atrium.
-The serous pericardium is thin and covers the heart.
-It is also called the epicardium.
-The fibrous pericardium is much thicker.
-Together they form the pericardial cavity, a thin sac hosting a small amount of fluid.

 Fibrous skeleton

 The four cardiac valves are kept in their place partly because of the fibrous skeleton of the heart, which is a collection of connective tissue.
 It consists of the right fibrous trigone (which along with the membranous septum forms the central fibrous body), the left right fibrous trigone, and the conus tendon.
 The right fibrous trigone is the strongest part of the skeleton.
 It lies to the right of the aortic valve and connects it with the mitral and tricuspid valves.
-It is pierced by the Bundle of His.
+It is pierced by the bundle of His.
 Lastly, the aortomitral curtain is also a part of the fibrous skeleton; it is formed by fibrous tissue connecting two of three of the aortic valve leaflets (the right and non-coronary leaflet) with anterior leaflet of the mitral valve.